elduderinow/07c_FLWR/README.md

 #### Team McNuggets

-  - [ x ] Add descriptive comments to your code
+  - [x] Add descriptive comments to your code

 #### Team BeLicense

-  - [ x ] Use a clear folder structure in your project
+  - [x] Use a clear folder structure in your project

 #### Team AdastrA